Avon-Roborioles/21945-INTO-THE-DEEP/README.md

 - **Commit messages** should clearly explain what changes were made.
 - **Branches**:
-  - `master`: Production-ready code only.
+  - `master`: Competition-ready code only.
   - `development`: Ongoing work and testing.
+  - `Stephen-Odometry`: Stephen's Research with the SparkFun Odometry Sensor for Auto.
+  - `Jerry-Odometry`: Jerry's Efforts and learning towards using the typical 3-Odometry Setup.
-  - Create feature-specific branches when working on new functionality or testing.
+  - Create feature-specific branches from `development` when working on new functionality or testing.

 - **Pull Requests**: All major updates should be submitted via a pull request for review.

-- **Testing**: Test code thoroughly before merging into `main`.
+- **Testing**: Test code thoroughly before merging into `master`.

 ---